top of page

 Emotional Balance, Depression and Anxiety

-#1 REM Sleep - The Best Therapist
+#1 REM Sleep - The Best Therapy Session

 REM sleep provides a safe space to revisit and work through difficult or traumatic events.
-Production of the stress-related, anxiety producing neuro-chemical noradrenaline is effectively shut off during the REM sleep dream state, which is key to creating this safe space.
+Production of the stress-related, anxiety-producing neurochemical noradrenaline is effectively shut off during the REM sleep dream state, which is key to creating this safe space.
 Even our heart rate doesn't rise as one would expect when reliving traumatic events.

 #2.
 Emotional Responses

-When the brain loses REM sleep's therapy session, the dream state in particular, we lose the opportunity to create distance from, and take the edge off upsetting events.
+When the brain loses REM sleep's therapy session, the dream state in particular, we lose the opportunity to create distance from and take the edge off upsetting events.
 We can get stuck living in a hyper-emotional state where we over-react and get upset with people or situations we would normally brush off or not even register as upsetting.

 Final Word